marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

 ---

 In this article, you will find information on:
-* how to write functional tests with testcontainers.org library.
+* How to write functional tests with testcontainers.org library.
-Before you read this article I highly recommend to read the one about [integration tests](2018-12-01-integration-tests-with-testcontainers.md)
+Before you read this article, I highly recommend first reading the one about [integration tests](2018-12-01-integration-tests-with-testcontainers.md)
-You can follow the idea on [working example here](https://github.com/marekhudyma/application-style).
+You can follow a working example of the idea [here] (https://github.com/marekhudyma/application-style).

 # Definition

-According to the Wikipedia definition of [Functional Test](https://en.wikipedia.org/wiki/Functional_testing)
+According to the Wikipedia definition of [functional test](https://en.wikipedia.org/wiki/Functional_testing)

 > Functional testing is a quality assurance (QA) process and a type of black-box testing that bases its test cases on the specifications of the software component under test.
 Functions are tested by feeding them input and examining the output, and internal program structure is rarely considered (unlike white-box testing).
 > Functional testing is conducted to evaluate the compliance of a system or component with specified functional requirements.
 Functional testing usually describes what the system does

 # Concept
 The main idea of functional tests is to make it independent from actual implementation.
-To achieve it do:
+To achieve this:
 * **pack and run your service into docker container**,
 * **run all its dependencies** like: database, queues, streams, **as separate docker container**.
 * **make your testing code independent from implementation**.
 I do it by having multi-module project with `service` and `functional-tests`.